Morning Anxiety: Why It Hits and How to Calm It

 Sound Wave Therapy for Morning Calm

-Sound and acoustic wave therapy utilize gentle, low-frequency vibrations to help soothe the nervous system.
+Sound wave therapy utilize gentle, low-frequency vibrations to help soothe the nervous system.

 I designed the WAVwatch to deliver targeted sound through the skin—no headphones needed—so you can calm the body before your day begins.